 It is easy to build your own deck if you have a flat, pre-prepared piece of ground that you can lay a simple frame and deck boards over, especially if you buy a deck as a kit.
 However, other decks are much more complex to build, especially if the ground is sloping and they need to be raised.
 If you have little to no DIY, especially woodworking and landscaping, experience and an awkward plot, it is usually better to call in a professional.

 Is it cheaper to build your own deck?

-It is significantly cheaper to build your own deck – you can recoup at least 50% of the overall cost since a large part of what a deck costs lies in labor costs.
+It is significantly cheaper to build your own deck – you can recoup at least 50% of the overall cost since a large part of the cost to build a deck lies in labor.
 However, don't under-estimate the value a well-built deck can add to your home versus a poorly-constructed one.

 Steph Hendries is a freelance journalist who has contributed to many different interiors websites including Homes & Gardens, Ideal Home and Livingetc.
 She has also worked on a range of social content for property brands such as Zoopla and Boomin.
 Steph writes for Homes & Gardens Solved section, concentrating on DIY, how to, cleaning and organizing content.

 Rising Star Elisa Baran Reinvents Celebrities Interiors from Coast to Coast, Introducing Sleek and Sophisticated Spaces with a New Wave of Brutalist and Wabi-Sabi Style

 By Lucy Searle • Published